PILIK228/CRUD/README.md

 Be sure to substitute `./latest.dump` to where your dump file is located, if it's not in the current working directory and called latest.dump.
 `docker exec -i postgres pg_restore --verbose --clean --no-acl --no-owner -h localhost -U postgres -d <your-db-name> < ./latest.dump
 `
+#### Install requirements in Python
+For correct work you also need to install module 'psycopg2-binary':
+`pip install psycopg2-binary`
+and check your ve requirements with:
+`pip freeze`